joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/communicating-with-native-processes-in-air.md

 The following code sample shows how to launch a test.exe application in the application directory.
-The application passes the argument `"hello"` as a command-line argument, and it adds an event listener to the process’s standard output stream:
+The application passes the argument `"hello"` as a command-line argument, and it adds an event listener to the process's standard output stream:

 <div>